iRICsolvers/GELATO_Documents/source/03_Examples/02_Symple_Bend.rst

    : Exporting Computational Results(2)

-The output folder can be any name, and uncheck the checkbox at [All timesteps], and set [Start] and [End] as 10,800.
+The output folder can be any name, and uncheck the checkbox at [All time steps], and set [Start] and [End] as 10,800.
 Then click [OK] to complete the export of the calculation Results :numref:`02_export3`.